opencast/data-model/docs/event/metadata.md

 (🟦) Metadata fields marked with this symbol are *Opencast-managed*: they are read-only for users/external applications.
 All other fields can be freely changed, as long as validity checks pass.

+When *duplicating* an event, all fields are copied 1:1 unless specified otherwise.

 ### General
 - `id: ID` 🟦: unique among all events.
   Can be chosen when creating an event, but cannot be changed afterwards.
   If no ID is specified while creating an event, Opencast generates a generated unguessable ID.
+  When duplicating an event, the new event gets a new unguessable ID.
 - `title: NonBlankString`: a short title that is the main label associated with this event for users.
 Plain text.
 - `description: string?`: user-specified, human-readable description, potentially quite long.
   - TODO: Decide whether this is plain text, markdown or anything else.
 External apps displaying this need to know that.
 Some basic formatting options might be nice?